anagdesa/Basic-of-Python/README.md

-# Basic-of-Python
+# Basic-of-Python-for-Data-Science
-Step by step for stady python
+Step by step study of python for data-science